mikekonan/go-oas3/README.md

 Go OpenAPI v3 server codegen
 ----------------------------------------
 The purpose of this project is to generate a clean server boilerplate code from openapi v3 specification.
 The generated code based on github.com/go-chi/chi router.
 Generator goes over all paths and components and generates Go structs and stubs.
-Take a note that its rely on the **first tag** from your paths.
+Take a note that path stubs code generation relies on the **first tag** from your paths.

 ## Program arguments
 ```